 Who issues SOC 2 reports?

-SOC 2 reports are issued by independent Certified Public Accountant (CPA) firms that have received accreditation from the American Institute of Certified Public Accountants (AICPA), following a successful SOC 2 compliance audit.
+SOC 2 reports are issued by independent Certified Public Accountant (CPA) firms that have received accreditation from the American Institute of Certified Public Accountants (AICPA), following a successful SOC 2 audit.

 What if my SOC 2 controls fail?